yasukitachibana/HICJetLectureDocument/README.md

-# Preparation for the 2022 JETSCAPE School
+# Preparation

-Please carefully complete **all** of the below instructions **by Friday July 22**.

-In case of problems please head to the slack (you can find the link on the indico page) and ask in the `software-install-problems` channel.

-Due to a large number of participants and the online format, we will have limited capacity to address personal software installation questions during the school — it is therefore imperative to **carefully** complete the below steps in advance of the school.
-If you have any issues or questions, please post on the slack.

-## (1) Download school material
+## (1) Download JETSCAPE and External Packages

-We will use code from several git repositories throughout the course of the school, which you will run in a controlled software environment (docker).
+We will use code from several git repositories throughout the course, which you will run in a controlled software environment (docker).
 Create a single directory to store all materials from the school:
 ```